 Whether it’s the best place to grab breakfast or a peaceful spot to take in the gorgeous views, there’s one thing we know for sure, our visitors (and locals!) know some of the best ways to explore our beautiful area so we took your comments to help us to create this great ‘go to’ guide.
-First up in our ‘Hidden Gems’ series is the welcoming northwoods community of Birchwood.
+First up in our ‘Hidden Gems’ series is the welcoming Northwoods community of Birchwood.
 In absolutely no order, mostly because they are all so great, here are some of Birchwood’s hidden gems.

-Cafe owners Texas Mike and Apron Betsey, are definitely a huge part of what makes The Birchwood Cafe one of the best stops in the area.
+The friendly staff is definitely a huge part of what makes The Birchwood Cafe one of the best stops in the area.
 Friendly and welcoming are the first words that come to mind when stepping in the door.
 From their “almost world famous hashbrowns” to the Fisherman’s Breakfast, you will not leave this place hungry!
 Looking for lunch?
 Don’t you worry, they have a huge lunch menu as well with specialties like the “Cafe Horseshoe” and even a “Swiss Olive” burger for all of you olive lovers out there.

 Running right through town, the Tuscobia trail is a huge connector to the incredible ATV and Snowmobile trail systems around the Birchwood area.
 Birchwood has long been a hot spot for those looking to get out and explore.
 Sitting on the corner of four counties, you can travel in any direction to ride for days.

 Birchwood Canoe Routes

 Hidden in a dense county forest are some of the most beautiful glacial lakes I’ve ever seen.
 If you haven’t brought your canoe out to paddle through the Loyhead and Sawmill canoe portage routes, you are missing out!
 If you want to make a trip of it, be sure to pack your camping gear and plan a stay at the Sawmill Park Campground.